There are now so many options as a modern musician in how we can play, practice, perform, transcribe, and compose music.

 You can use Flowkey as a free trial and decide for yourself whether or not you want to continue using it before you pay for a monthly or yearly subscription.

-Synthesia is a fun way to learn new piano songs, and is available on the computer and through the App Store/Google Play Store.
-You can try it for free, or unlock the full version for $40.
+The app is available on the computer and through the App Store.
+You can try it for free, or subscribe to one of their plans.

 Available on computer, android and iOS devices, Piano Chords, Scales Companion is piano chords and scales dictionary.